roytang/blog/content/posts/2017/02/handling-unexpected-errors-in-web-applications.md

 ---
+author: roy
+categories:
+- Software Development
+date: 2017-02-02 01:30:25
 title: Handling unexpected errors in web applications
-author: roy
 type: post
-date: 2017-02-02T01:30:25+00:00
 url: /2017/02/handling-unexpected-errors-in-web-applications/
-categories:
-  - Software Development

 ---

 So after so many months of development you deployed your webapp to production and it&#8217;s up and running and everything is fine and you celebrate and your work is done right?

 Not really.